AkibKST/Ride-Booking-System-Client/README.md

 ### **1️⃣ Responsive Design & Visual Consistency**

-- Fully responsive layout for mobile, tablet, and desktop devices.
+- Fully responsive layout for mobile, tablet, and desktop devices.✅
-- Consistent typography, spacing, and color palette across all pages.
+- Consistent typography, spacing, and color palette across all pages.✅
-- Sticky navigation bar with at least 6 clearly menu option routes and dropdown menu.
+- Sticky navigation bar with at least 6 clearly menu option routes and dropdown menu.✅
-- Footer designed to complement the theme and include functional links.
+- Footer designed to complement the theme and include functional links.✅
 - Improving performance through lazy-loading or skeleton loaders and ensure accessibility standards are met.
-- Populating the project with real or realistic data while avoiding placeholder text to give a professional finish.
+- Populating the project with real or realistic data while avoiding placeholder text to give a professional finish.✅

 ### **2️⃣ Public Landing Pages/Homepage**